-The Company's capital policy sets out capital requirements and principles of funding and states the importance of ensuring that the Company is sufficiently capitalised at all times and complies with the Solvency II requirements.
-Responsibility for ensuring compliance with this policy rests with the Board.
+The Company's capital policy sets out capital requirements and principles of funding and states the importance of ensuring that that both the Group and Company are sufficiently capitalised at all times and complies with the Solvency II requirements.
+Responsibility for ensuring compliance with this policy rests with the Board of the Company.